mokhibakhon/mokhibakhon/README.md

 - 👋 Hi, I’m @mohibakhon
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning programming
-- 📫 How to reach me momonhonova@gmail.com
+- 📫 How to reach me: momonhonova@gmail.com

 <!---
 mohibakhon/mohibakhon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.